sandstorm-io/sandstorm/docs/administering/guide.md

 There are three levels of users.

-- **Visitors** can see and re-share grains that have been shared with them.
+- **Visitors** can use and re-share grains that have been shared with them.
 By default, anyone can click **Sign in** and become a Visitor.
 They cannot create grains of their own nor install apps.

 - **Users** can install apps for their own use, create grains, and share them with others.
 By default, these users must be invited by an Admin.